-We seek out internationally trained midwives and support them through the accredidationa and licensure process in Washingotn State and then provide space for them to start their own practice or to join the RVCC family.
+We seek out internationally trained midwives and support them through the accreditations and licensure process in Washington State and then provide space for them to start their own practice or to join the RVCC family.

-We use global strategies that are proven to reduce costs and improve quality of care.
+We use global strategies that are proven to reduce costs and improve the quality of care.

-We teach life skills, health, childbirth and parenting education classes in local high schools which promote healthcare navigation skills and use of community resources to acheive optimal well being.
+We teach life skills, health, childbirth, and parenting education classes in local high schools which promote healthcare navigation skills and use of community resources to achieve optimal well being.

 Crystal Ogle LM, CPM